Dmitri-Sintsov/django-jinja-knockout/docs/grids.rst

 Introduction
 ------------
-Client-side `ko_grid.js`_ script and server-side `views.ajax.KoGridView`_ Python class provide possibility to create AJAX-powered grids for Django models, similar to traditional ``django.contrib.admin`` built-in module which implements such functionality with traditional server-side HTML generation, using underscore.js / knockout.js client-side templates instead.
+Client-side `ko_grid.js`_ script and server-side `views.ajax.KoGridView`_ Python class provide possibility to create AJAX-powered grids (datatables) for Django models, similar to traditional ``django.contrib.admin`` built-in module which implements such functionality with traditional server-side HTML generation, using underscore.js / knockout.js client-side templates instead.
 As both libraries are small-size and are cached by browsers, HTTP traffic is minimized.

 `views.ajax.KoGridView`_ and `views.list.ListSortingView`_ have common ancestor class `views.base.BaseFilterView`_,
-which allows to partially share the functionality between AJAX grids and traditional paginated lists, although currently grids are more featured and support wider variety of model field filters.
+which allows to partially share the functionality between AJAX datatables and traditional paginated lists, although currently grids (datatables) are more featured and support wider variety of model field filters.

-`knockout.js`_ viewmodels are used to display / update AJAX grids.
+`knockout.js`_ viewmodels are used to display / update AJAX datatables.

 Each grid row represents an instance of associated Django model which can be browsed and manipulated by grid class.

-There are key advantages of using AJAX calls to render Django Model grids:
+There are key advantages of using AJAX calls to render Django Model datatables:

 * Minimization of HTTP traffic.
-* Possibility of displaying multiple grids at the same web page and interact between them (for example update another grid when current grid is updated).
+* Possibility of displaying multiple datatables at the same web page and interact between them (for example update another datatable when current datatable is updated).
 See `Grids interaction`_.
-* Custom filters / form widgets that may utilize nested AJAX grids.
+* Custom filters / form widgets that may utilize nested AJAX datatables.
 See `Grid fields`_, `Filter fields`_.
 * In-place CRUD actions for grid rows via associated ``ModelForm`` and / or inline formsets with AJAX submission directly via BootstrapDialog.
 See `Standard grid actions`_, `ForeignKeyGridWidget`_.

-Besides pagination of model data rows, default actions such as CRUD are supported and can be easily enabled for grids.
+Besides pagination of model data rows, default CRUD actions are supported and can be easily enabled for grids datatables.
 Custom grid actions both for the whole grid as well as for specific columns can be implemented by inheriting / extending ``App.ko.Grid`` Javascript class and / or `views.ajax.KoGridView`_ Python class.

 Possible ways of grid usage
 ---------------------------
-* AJAX grids injected into Jinja2 templates as client-side components with `ko_grid() macro`_.
+* AJAX grids (datatables) injected into Jinja2 templates as client-side components with `ko_grid() macro`_.
 * Optional `Foreign key filter`_ for AJAX grid components.
 * Django ``ModelForm`` widget `ForeignKeyGridWidget`_ which provides ``ForeignKeyRawIdWidget``-like functionality for ``ModelForm`` to select foreign key field value via AJAX query / response.